Jason10897/IBM-Data-Science-Capstone-Coursera/README.md

 <br>02.
 Final Assignment - Data.pdf
 <br> - Contains a summary about the data for the Capstone Project.
 This is the second part of the assignment for the fourth week of the course.
 <br>03.
 Final Assignment - London Neighborhood Clustering.ipynb
 <br> - Contains the code for the Capstone Project.
 This is the first part of the assignment for the fifth week of the course.
+Note that GitHub was not able to render the folium maps in the output.
+Also, I have censored my Foursquare API credentials for security reasons.
+Kindly replace the censored code (used the * symbol 5 times) with your own Foursquare API credentials for peronal use.
-<br>05.
+<br>04.
 Final Assignment - Report.pdf
 <br> - Contains the final report for the Capstone Project.
 This is the second part of the assignment for the fifth week of the course.
-<br>06.
+<br>05.
 Final Assignment - Presentation.pdf
 <br> - Contains the final presentation for the Capstone Project.
 This is the third part of the assignment for the fifth week of the course.

 Note: GitHub may not be able to render a Jupyter Notebook in one go, so kindly reload it a few times to view the Notebook, if it does not load the first time around.